DNS Security Step By Step

 What is DNS?

-The last IDC’s research in 2019 about Global DNS Threat Report, affirms that the average cost of DNS attacks has increased almost 50%, with an increase of about 35% of attack using this protocol.
+The last IDC’s research in 2019 about Global DNS Threat Report, affirms that the average cost of DNS attacks has increased by almost 50%, with an increase of about 35% in attacks using this protocol.
 This is something to keep in mind.

 And when we talk about DNS security, what threats occur most?
 Let’s see the most famous DNS attacks and how could we protect ourselves.

 This issue is one of the many ways to get a DNS Spoofing attack, since the goal is to modify the DNS cache, which we use in many cases, like getting faster a DNS resolution.
 With this attack, the attacker attempts to modify the records that are stored on a DNS server, for which the attacker decides, or even worst, the DNS server’s IP address is supplanted.
 In any case, a user will be redirected to a fraudulent website, where theirs credentials or other information will be stolen.

 A good mitigation plan could be to restrict DNS searches to internal or external DNS servers, with known good reputation.

 The attack here is pretty clear, attempt against the availability of DNS serves.
 It is caused by flooding of packets that cannot be processed, by amplifying packages (if you send one, the reflectors send two or more).
 Here there is one more step than in a classic DDoS, since the victims are not the ones who execute the flood, it is done by systems that are not compromised:

 The way to do it is using UDP communication and using acknowledgments.
 A few years ago, one of the most important DNS providers was attacked by a packet flood, making it impossible to connect to webs like Twitter, Spotify, Amazon or Paypal.
 Thousands of IoT devices, infected by Mirai botnet, were used to do the attack.
 Those webs did not suffer any direct attack and worked properly, but no user could reach them, due to the failure of translating the name.
 Look how important is the DNS.